meelgroup/barbarik/README.md

 * Solver = 2
 * QuickSampler = 3
 * STS = 4
-* OtherSampler = 5
+* CustomSampler = 5

-Please make appropriate changes to code for OtherSampler
+Please make appropriate changes to code for CustomSampler

 ## How to Cite